-- 5. Select the Install New option.
+Select the Install New option.
 This page lists any existing ProDiver installations, which you can choose to Upgrade or Uninstall.
-If this is the first install, Install New is selected by default. - 6.
-Click Next.
+If this is the first installation, Install New is selected by default.

-The ProDiver Install Path page displays.
-It displays the default install path.
+The ProDiver Install Path page displays the default installation path.
 For example, C:\Program Files (x86)\Dimensional Insight\ProDiver.
 Make changes if necessary.

-The Ready to Install page displays.
-It displays a summary of the pending installation.
+The Ready to Install page displays a summary of the pending installation.